eamiddlebrook/OrthoPhyl/README.md

 ## Future modules:
 + DONE: add assembly filtering, now very incomplete assemblies will be used, so the number of strict single copy orthologs could be drastically reduced (maybe to zero).
 Filtering done with gather_filter_asm
 + DONE: Quantify phylogenetic info per gene (https://github.com/dportik/Alignment_Assessment.git)
 + Test evolutionalty models of genes with ete3.
-Then test GO enrichment
+Then test GO enrichment, AMR, Virulence genes
 + Look at tree wide paralog numbers.
 Do GO analysis...
 + Identify HGT from Transcript alignments.
 HGTs specific to any group?
 + allow "protected assemblies" when filtering.
 Perhaps your favorite assembly is crap, but you really want it in the tree.
 A couple of bad assemblies shouldnt reduce the number of SCOs that much
++ allow usage of precomputed Orthogroup HMMs